mjordan/larkm/README.md

 Also included in the response are values for global and local `urls`.

+### Retrieving an entire ARK

+The `?info` parameter returns an ERC record, but it is possible to return all of the data associated with an ARK.
+The most obvious use case for this ability is to populate a CRUD form in an external management tool.

 ### Updating an ARK's properties

-You can update an existing ARK's ERC metadata, policy statement, or target.
-However, an ARK's `naan`, `shoulder`, `identifier`, and `ark_string` are immutable and cannot be updated. `ark_string` is the only required body field, and the ARK NAAN, shoulder, and identifier provided in the PUT request URL must match those in the "ark_string" body field.
+You can update an existing ARK's ERC metadata and target.
+However, an ARK's `naan`, `shoulder`, `identifier`, `ark_string`, and commitment policay statement are immutable and cannot be updated. `ark_string` is the only required body field, and the ARK NAAN, shoulder, and identifier provided in the PUT request URL must match those in the "ark_string" body field.
 Properties included in the request body will be updated.

 Some sample queries: